 d.
 All teachers and Life members may attend the Annual General Meeting but only Management Committee Members, Life Members and ONE representative of each school in full membership may vote.

 e.
-Any Officer wishing to retire shall notify the General Secretary, in writing, before the 1 June.
+Any Officer wishing to retire shall notify the Meetings and Administrations Co-ordinator in writing, before the 1 June.

 11. ALTERATIONS TO RULES

 Rules may only be altered at the Annual General Meeting or at a Special General Meeting called for that purpose.
 At least twenty one days written notice of any proposed changes must be given to the General Secretary, who shall give seven days' notice of the meeting to members.